Westinghouse Desilu Playhouse

 Westinghouse Desilu Playhouse is an American television anthology series produced by Desilu Productions.
-The show ran on the Columbia Broadcasting System between 1958 and 1960.
+The show ran on the Columbia Broadcasting System (CBS) between 1958 and 1960.
 Three of its 48 episodes served as pilots for the 1950s television series The Twilight Zone (one episode) and The Untouchables (two episodes).

 History

 Between 1951 and 1957, Desi Arnaz (1917–1986) and Lucille Ball (1911–1989) starred in and produced (via their Desilu production company) the immensely popular I Love Lucy show.
 In early 1958, Desi Arnaz convinced CBS to purchase Desilu Playhouse with the promise that a bi-monthly Lucille Ball–Desi Arnaz Show (later rebroadcast as The Lucy–Desi Comedy Hour) would be among the dramas, comedies and musicals planned for the show.
 Westinghouse Electric Company paid a then-record $12 million to sponsor the show, which resulted in the cancellation of the prestigious anthology series Studio One, also sponsored by Westinghouse.